GESIS-Methods-Hub/guidelines-for-methods/method-guide.md

 4. License file (e.g. [MIT](https://github.com/git/git-scm.com/blob/main/MIT-LICENSE.txt), [Apache 2.0](https://github.com/apache/.github/blob/main/LICENSE), CC-BY 4.0)
 5. The Git repository has the [necessary files for setting up a binder environment](https://mybinder.readthedocs.io/en/latest/using/config_files.html)[^1].
 For example, adding `binder/postBuild` file, using [postBuild](https://methodshub.gesis.org/snippet/postBuild) to the Git Repository

-*There must be only one of these files in the Git Repository to avoid confusion.
-All the other versions of these files should be organized in subdirectories.*

 The **README file** is crucial for the readability, understandability, and reusability of the method.
 It may also contain optional subsections of disclaimer, acknowledgements, or publication, if applies.
 However, it is very important to mention the developer contact details to help reach back to the developer if need be.

 There must be a **[configuration file](https://mybinder.readthedocs.io/en/latest/using/config_files.html)** that recreates the environment in which the method is used (i.e., requirements.txt, install.R, environment.yml etc.) file.
 It helps reusability of the method by executing it in the same environment it was originally created in.
 The [Turing Way](https://book.the-turing-way.org/index.html) provides a comprehensive guideline on how to produce this configuration file.